A Stochastic Gradient Method with an Exponential Convergence Rate for Finite Training Sets: Discussion

-\textbf{Training error vs.~testing objective}: The theoretical contribution of this work is limited to the convergence rate of the training objective.
-Though there are several settings where this is the metric of interest (e.g., variational inference in graphical models), in many cases one will be interested in the convergence speed of the testing objective.
-Since the $O(1/k)$ convergence rate of the testing objective, achieved by SG with decreasing step sizes (assuming a single pass through the data), is provably optimal when the algorithm only accesses the function through unbiased measurements of the objective and its gradient, it is unlikely that one can obtain a linear convergence rate for the testing objective with the SAG iterations.
-However, as shown in our experiments, the testing objective often reaches its minimum quicker than existing SG methods, and we could expect to improve the constant in the $O(1/k)$ convergence rate, as is the case with online second-order methods~\citep{bottou-bousquet-2011}.
+\textbf{Training cost vs.~testing cost}: The theoretical contribution of this work is limited to the convergence rate of the training cost.
+Though there are several settings where this is the metric of interest (e.g., variational inference in graphical models), in many cases one will be interested in the convergence speed of the testing cost.
+Since the $O(1/k)$ convergence rate of the testing cost, achieved by SG methods with decreasing step sizes (and a single pass through the data), is provably optimal when the algorithm only accesses the function through unbiased measurements of the objective and its gradient, it is unlikely that one can obtain a linear convergence rate for the testing cost with the SAG iterations.
+However, as shown in our experiments, the testing cost of the SAG iterates often reaches its minimum quicker than existing SG methods, and we could expect to improve the constant in the $O(1/k)$ convergence rate, as is the case with online second-order methods~\cite{bottou-bousquet-2011}.

-\textbf{Algorithm extensions}: Our analysis and experiments focused on using a particular gradient approximation within the simplest possible gradient method.
-However, there are a variety of alternative gradient methods available.
-It would be interesting to explore SAG-like versions of AFG methods and other classical optimization methods.
-It is intriguing to consider whether better performance could be achieved by approximating second-order information about the function.
-Other interesting directions of future work include using non-uniform sampling (such as sampling proportional to the Lipschitz constant of each function), proximal-gradient variants of the method for constrained and non-smooth optimization, and exploring variants of the SAG iteration that, following~\citet{agarwal2011distributed}, work on large-scale distributed architectures but preserve the fast convergence rates.